-- During 2021, the Company continues to work toward completion of the Company's U.S planned Enterprise Resource Planning implementation and is progressing with the implementation of the ERP software at our remaining United States subsidiaries.
-In July 2021, one of the U.S subsidiaries has implemented the new ERP software; - During 2021, the Company is progressing with the implementation a new ERP system in certain international locations, including Italy.
-The Company has hired a new senior IT employee to manage the implementation of the new system; - The Company continues to strengthen its control environment to reduce or eliminate our control deficiencies; and - Executive oversight will continue to be improved through additional reporting requirements, reviews and meetings.
+- During 2021, the Company continues to work toward completion of the Company's U.S planned ERP implementation and is progressing with the implementation of the ERP software at our remaining United States subsidiaries.
+In July 2021, one of the U.S subsidiaries implemented the new ERP software; - During 2021, the Company is progressing with the implementation of a new ERP system in certain international locations, including Italy.
+The Company has hired a new senior IT employee to manage the implementation of the new system; - The Company continues to strengthen its control environment to reduce or eliminate our control deficiencies.
+Considerable progress has been made to implement additional controls to remediate control deficiencies.
+Certain manual controls have been implemented to address IT control deficiencies until an automated solution can be developed; and - Executive oversight will continue to be improved through additional reporting requirements, reviews and meetings.